 Whenever you're going to take influence from another artist, it's good practice to do some research on a selection of pieces that are in the direction you want to go.
-As I want this piece to be more of a poster style piece, looking at the framing and advertising pieces he's created will be my main inspiration.
+As I want this piece to be more of a poster-style piece, looking at the framing and advertising pieces he's created will be my main inspiration.

 When looking at his poster designs, the focus is mainly a female in an elegant pose.
-Looking further into to his style, you can see strong geometric frames with the organic influence typical of the Art Nouveau era.
+Looking further into his style, you can see strong geometric frames with the organic influence typical of the Art Nouveau era.
 Notice the mix of details in shading and then a simplistic line art style around the models.
 It's these key elements I want to bring into my piece.

 Mucha has a huge gallery of elegant pieces which you could spend hours analyzing and gaining major inspiration from.
-Before I attempted to put Pen Tool to canvas, I had an absolute pleasure staring at the work and automatically thinking how it can be achieved in vector.
+Before I attempted to put Pen Tool to canvas, I had an absolute pleasure staring at the work and automatically thinking how it could be achieved in vector.
 So it's time to crack on!

 Open up the stock image in Photoshop and use the Crop Tool (C) to trim the edges.
 Drag and drop the "Background" layer onto the Create a New Layer icon to duplicate it.

-Go to Image > Adjustments > Curves (Command + M) and select Strong Contrast from the drop down menu and click OK.
+Go to Image > Adjustments > Curves (Command-M) and select Strong Contrast from the dropdown menu and click OK.
 This is so it exaggerates the light and shadow to make it easier to pick out the shading when it comes to vectoring it.